ConniSimmons/pink-tax-project/README2.md

 *Add the following lines
 *.env
 *node_modules
+*Run the following commands in the CLI from the <project-name>-api directory *git init
+*git add -A
-Run the following commands in the CLI from the <project-name>-api directory git init git add -A git commit -m "Initial Commit of <project-name> API" Create a .env file and add the following Key/Value pairs ATLAS_CONNECTION= (find the connection string to your Mongo Atlas Cluster) PORT= (give it some unique number in the 5000s)
+*git commit -m "Initial Commit of <project-name> API" *Create a .env file and add the following Key/Value pairs ATLAS_CONNECTION= mongodb+srv://<username>:<password>@cluster0-mznto.mongodb.net/test?retryWrites=true&w=majority *PORT= 5555
-This will be used below as <port-from-above>
+*This will be used below as 5555
-Return to the <project-name> folder and run the following command in your CLI
+XReturn to the <ptax> folder and run the following command in your CLI
-npx create-react-app <project-name>-ui
+Xnpx create-react-app <project-name>-ui
-Change directories into <project-name>-api
+XChange directories into <project-name>-api
-Open Visual Studio Code
+*Open Visual Studio Code
-Modify the .gitignore file with the following line .env
-Run the following commands in the CLI from the <project-name>-api directory git add -A git commit -m "Ignoring Environment Variables in <project-name> UI"
+*Modify the .gitignore file with the following line: .env Run the following commands in the CLI from the <project-name>-api directory git add -A git commit -m "Ignoring Environment Variables in <project-name> UI"